magento/devdocs/src/marketplace/eqp/v1/rest-api.md

 #### Complete processing failure

--  If an error occurs with the entire payload -- for example, the user is not authorized to make the request -- the appropriate HTTP 4xx code will be returned.
+-  If an error occurs with the entire payload (for example, the user is not authorized to make the request) the appropriate HTTP 4xx code will be returned.
 -  No additional processing of the batch request was attempted, and therefore there will **not** be any itemized response.

 #### Typical processing

 -  If the batch request can be processed, the overall HTTP code of the batch response will always be **HTTP 200 OK** regardless of the pass/fail status of the items in the batch.
--  The batch response will contain information about every item in the batch request.
+-  The batch response contains information about every item in the batch request.
--  The order of these items will match the order in the batch request.
+-  The order of these items matches the order in the batch request.
--  Every item in the batch response will include two additional fields that indicate the pass/fail status of the operation on that item:
+-  Every item in the batch response includes two additional fields that indicate the pass/fail status of the operation on that item:
-   -  **code** - contains an integer status code related to the operation
-      -  Failure of an operation is indicated by a non-200 value
+   -  **code** - Contains an integer status code related to the operation.
+Failure of an operation is indicated by a non-200 value
-   -  **message** - contains a human readable message that describes the reason for the code
+   -  **message** - Contains a human readable message that describes the reason for the code.
--  Items in a batch that can be completed successfully will be completed regardless of the pass/fail status of other items in the batch.
+-  Items in a batch that can be completed successfully will be completed, regardless of the pass/fail status of other items in the batch.

 ## Special topics